“When justice fails to be a form of memory, memory alone can be a form of justice”

 Recent work:

-Come Find Me (trailer) – Screened at Visions Du Reel, Astra Film Festival, and SEEFilm Los Angeles, among others.
-Currently negotiating worldwide distribution rights.
+Come Find Me – Screened at Visions Du Reel, Astra Film Festival, and SEEFilm Los Angeles, Ethnografilm Paris.
+Currently streaming on PBS throughout the US and Canada.

-My Father’s Revolution (trailer) – Screened at SEEFilm Los Angeles and other festivals.
+My Father’s Revolution – Screened at SEEFilm Los Angeles and other festivals.

 One Mother’s Fire – Screened at nearly 20 film festivals around the world, winner of multiple awards; broadcast on PBS regionally in eight states.